Find Schools

 Time Management: Managing one’s own time and the time of others.

-Are There Job Opportunities for Pest Control Workers?
+Is There Going to be Demand for Pest Control Workers?

 In 2016, there was an estimated number of 78,900 jobs in the United States for Pest Control Worker.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Pest Control Worker by 2026.
-Due to new job openings and attrition, there will be an average of 11,700 job openings in this field each year.
+There will be an estimated 11,700 positions for Pest Control Worker per year.

 undefined